-3.1 All the teachers in Fourlanesend Community Primary School are teachers of children with special educational needs.
-As such Fourlanesend Community Primary School adopts a whole school approach to special educational needs which involves all the staff adhering to a model of good practice.
-The staff of the school are committed to identifying and providing for the needs of all children in a wholly inclusive environment.
+3.1 All the teachers in Fourlanesend C P School are teachers of children with special educational needs.
+As such Fourlanesend C P School adopts a whole school approach to special educational needs which involves all the staff adhering to a model of good practice.
+The school staff are committed to identifying and providing for the needs of all children in a wholly inclusive environment.
 The school operates an equal opportunities policy for children with special educational needs who are afforded the same rights as other children.
 This includes both those children with education health care plans for their special educational needs and those others with less significant problems.